SoftwareHeritage/swh-docs/docs/glossary.rst

      A component of the |swh| architecture dedicated to producing metadata linked to the known :term:`blobs <blob>` in the :term:`archive`.

+   intrinsic metadata

+     Non-executable information extracted from code artifacts, such as license headers, `debian/control`, or `package.json`.
+     See also: :term:`extrinsic metadata`.

    objstore
    objstorage